cybergauravv/SAST-DVWA/README.md

 * Press `Ctrl + X`, then `Y`, and `Enter` to save and close the file.

-> #### Note: I see the script is setting up the environment variables.
+> #### Note: When running sonar-scanner I see the script is setting up the environment variables.
 The issue seems to be `use_embedded_jre=true`, which forces SonarScanner to use its own JRE, ignoring the system settings.
 We need to disable this and force it to use `Java 17`.
-To fix this:
+> To fix this:

 #### Navigate to the Directory:
 Open the sonar-scanner run file in a text editor.
 Run the following command:

 ```
-nano ~/your-directory/sast-dvwa-project/sonar-scanner/bin/sonar-scanner
+nano ~/your-directory/SAST-DVWA/sonar-scanner/bin/sonar-scanner
 ```
 #### Make below changes to script: